levimoore1992/DjangoShipFast/README.md

 2. Click on "Select a project" and then "New Project".
 3. Enter the project name and create it.

-### Enable the Google+ API

-1. Once the project is created, go to the "Library" tab.
-2. Search for "Google+ API" and enable it.

 ### Create OAuth 2.0 Credentials

 1. Go to the "Credentials" tab.